-There are multiple approaches that can work against such attacks, with varying degrees of effectiveness.
-We will analyze each of them and observe that no one solution is a panacea, but certain combinations of approaches appear to be reliable candidates.
+There are multiple approaches to protect apps on jailbroken devices, with varying degrees of effectiveness.
+We will analyze each of them and observe that no single solution is a panacea, but certain combinations of approaches appear to be the most reliable candidates for protection.

-A minimal approach to fight against such threats of jailbreaking/rooting is to employ jailbreak/rooting detection mechanisms in the banking apps.
+A minimal approach to fight against the threats of jailbreaking/rooting is to employ jailbreak/rooting detection mechanisms in banking apps or other high value targets.
 There are quite a few popular methods of detecting whether the host device is jailbroken or rooted.
-In general, they involve detecting the existence of files/directories that shouldn’t exist, certain changes in existing files/directories, detecting changes in values returned by low-level functions such as system(), etc. And many apps do employ one or more of these methods.
-Although these methods can be circumvented with varying levels of difficulty, motivated hackers have figured out counter-mechanisms to get around most of them.
-For example, the attacker can change the names of the folders in question, intercept calls to the low-level functions and return values that correspond with non-jailbroken/non-rooted devices, etc. While it is important to have jailbreak detection mechanisms to let the hacker in the easy way, they cannot be completely relied upon.
+In general, they involve detecting the existence of files/directories that shouldn’t exist, certain changes in existing files/directories, detecting changes in values returned by low-level functions such as system(), etc. Many apps do employ one or more of these methods.
+Unfortunately, these methods can be circumvented with varying levels of difficulty and motivated hackers have figured out counter-mechanisms to get around most of them.
+For example, the attacker can change the names of the folders in question, intercept calls to low-level functions and return values that correspond with non-jailbroken/non-rooted devices.
+While it is important to have jailbreak detection mechanisms to prevent a hacker from getting in the easy way, they cannot be completely relied upon.

 Hardware-based approach: Banking applications, including user banking credentials and the associated cryptographic keys, can be hosted on a tamper-resistant hardware platform called Secure Element (SE).
-While an SE can provide a good degree of security in general (in fact, it protects proprietary information about the application even when rooted/jailbroken), in a rooted/jailbroken phone, an attacker can instruct the SE to sign and encrypt whatever they want, pretending to be the banking app.
+An SE can provide a good degree of security in general (in fact, it protects proprietary information about the application even when the device is rooted/jailbroken).
+However, apps on jailbroken devices are still vulnerable to attackers who can instruct the SE to sign and encrypt whatever they want, pretending to be the banking app.
 Also, the memory space and data transfer speed offered are limited.
-In addition, cost implementation complexity of an SE-based solution is significantly high.
+In addition, the implementation cost and complexity of an SE-based solution is high.

-Software-based approach: An exclusively software-based approach is Host Card Emulation (HCE), where banking apps and the associated details are stored in the operating system of the mobile device or a cloud-based SE.
+Software-based approach: One example of an exclusively software-based approach is Host Card Emulation (HCE), where banking apps and the associated details are stored in the operating system of the mobile device or a cloud-based SE.
 In comparison with SE, HCE is a simpler and cheaper technology.
-However, an attacker can pilfer all details present in a banking application on a rooted/jailbroken phone.
-Even if techniques such as tokenization are applied to minimize the damage, a clever attacker can still do a lot of harm.
+However, an attacker can still compromise all details present in banking and other apps on jailbroken devices.
+Even if techniques such as tokenization are applied to minimize the damage, a clever attacker can still do significant harm.
 For instance, from a cloud-based SE, the mobile device collects and stores a few limited-use tokens; the attacker can misuse these tokens.
-Furthermore, HCE lacks standards.
-So, the security techniques may not be correctly implemented, leading to deeper consequences.
-Mistakenly, the binary app may contain unencrypted credit card information, payment history and personally identifiable information (PII) that an attacker can use in social-engineering attacks.
+Furthermore, HCE lacks standards so the security techniques may not be correctly implemented, leading to deeper consequences.
+Additionally, the binary app may inadvertently contain unencrypted credit card information, payment history and personally identifiable information (PII) that an attacker can use in social-engineering attacks.

-The final resort of defense is shielding the payment applications.
-Specifically, shielding involves various technologies such as white-box cryptography, secure code obfuscation, anti-debug protections and source code integrity protection.
+The final line of defense is shielding the payment applications themselves.
+Specifically, application shielding involves various techniques and technologies that harden the application against reverse engineering and other attacks.
 With this, even the HCE part of the hybrid solution can be protected.